 Early Origins of the Beglin family

-Prussia, where the family was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.
+The surname Beglin was first found in Prussia, where the family was closely identified in early mediaeval times with the feudal society which would become prominent throughout European history.

 Early History of the Beglin family